hypo69/hypo/pytest/gemini/src/logger/_examples/__init__.md

     assert MODE in ['dev', 'prod']  # or other possible values if applicable

 # Example of testing for non-existent attributes (if applicable).
 This test
-# might not be relevant in the given code snippet, but demonstrates the concept.
+# might not be relevant in the given code snippet, but demonStartes the concept.
 def test_no_attribute():
     """Tests that there is no attribute that doesn't exist.""" with pytest.raises(AttributeError):